Your Next Marketing Hire Doesn't Need a Salary - AI Agents Are Already Running Campaigns

 AI agents aren't coming for marketing jobs.
 They're already doing them.
-Campaign optimisation, audience research, content scheduling, reporting - the work is being done by systems that don't take lunch breaks.
-Here's what that changes.
+Here's what that means for your team.

 Dark futuristic control room with multiple holographic AI agent interfaces displaying marketing dashboards and analytics, autonomous systems working in parallel with electric blue data visualizations